Opplane/not-me/README.md

 - `any-data.dto.ts`

-  > Tie both the DTO type and the schema type by either **typing the schema with the DTO class** or **implementing the schema's inferred type**
+  > Tie both the DTO class and the schema type by either **typing the schema with the DTO class** or **implementing the schema's inferred type**

-  - **Typing the schema with the class of the value being validated**
+  - **Typing the schema with the DTO class**

     > **(RECOMMENDED) The schema is allowed to have more properties** than the class.
 This method guarantees that all values specified in the class are present the final validated object.
+When using this method, **the class should be considered the _source of truth_**.

     ```typescript
     import { object } from "not-me/lib/schemas/object/object-schema";